DarkCaster/Sandboxer/README.md

 The environment constructed by your OS and used in your normal user-session is called the host environment (or simply "host").
 It typically doesn't have tight security restrictions, allowing applications to interact with each other and read/write user data.
 Running malicious or broken apps in an unprotected host environment may damage, delete, or steal your data and/or affect other running applications.

 The Sandboxer suite runs applications inside a "sandbox" - a special environment isolated from the host that provides security against unexpected behavior of software running inside the sandbox.
 A single sandbox may run multiple applications that can interact with each other but not with host apps or apps from other sandboxes.
 To interact with sandboxed applications, there must be links connecting them to services running on the host, such as X11 service and PulseAudio.
-The Sandboxer suite configures and use these links.
-So it is possible to seamingly run desktop, 3D, multimedia or GPU-compute software inside sandbox.
+The Sandboxer suite configures and uses these links.
+So it is possible to seamlessly run desktop, 3D, multimedia or GPU-compute software inside sandbox.

 ### Sandbox configuration management